semajavoye/freetsrap/README.md

-Freetsrap is a CSS Framework for developing responsive and mobile-first websites.
-It is able to handle dark and light mode.
+**Freetsrap**: A Responsive and Versatile CSS Framework

-Freetsrap comes with a lot of predefined CSS Classes to improve your designs.
+Freetsrap is your go-to CSS framework for crafting responsive and mobile-first websites with ease.
+Whether you're aiming for a sleek, modern design or a classic aesthetic, Freetsrap has you covered, offering seamless support for both light and dark modes.

-# Why Freetsrap?
+## Why Choose Freetsrap?

-Simple answer: simplicity.
-Freetsrap is highly customizable and perfect for the fast "Code 2 Go"
+In a word: simplicity.
+Freetsrap prioritizes ease of use without sacrificing customization options.
+Perfect for rapid development, it empowers you to create stunning web experiences without the hassle.

-# Can I contribute to this Project?
+## Ready to Contribute?

-YES PLEASE!
-Just fork the repo add your Designs and then open a Pull Request.
-I will check if this is useful.
+Absolutely!
+I welcome contributions from the community.
+Simply fork the repository, incorporate your designs, and submit a pull request.
+I'll review your contributions promptly to ensure they enhance the project.

-## Contact
+## Get in Touch

-Discord: letsplay
+Have questions or suggestions?
+Reach out to me on Discord at *letsplay* or via email at *semaja.voye5_8@gmx.de*.
+I´am eager to hear from you!

-Email: semaja.voye5_8@gmx.de
+Let's make the web beautiful together with Freetsrap! 🚀✨